lesc-ufv/cad4u/README.md

 # Video:

-[EduComp2023](https://youtu.be/T9K0eep3JWQ) - Ideias para uso do Google Colab no Ensino de Computação
+[EduComp2023](https://youtu.be/T9K0eep3JWQ) - Ideas for using Google Colab in Computer Education [Portuguese]